Axway/open-banking-docs/content/en/docs/Overview/Integration/_index.md

 date: 2021-06-22
 ---

-The diagram below shows a high-level integration view of the Axway Open Banking architecture.
+The diagram below shows a high-level integration view of the Amplify Open Banking architecture.

 The aim of this diagram is to provide an initial understanding of the integration between components.